 At some point, the time will come for you to wean your baby.
-Whether you’ve been breastfeeding exclusively, only feeding them formula, or giving them a mix, they’ll need to transition to solid foods sooner or later.
+Whether you’ve been breastfeeding exclusively, only feeding formula, or giving a mix, they’ll need to transition to solid foods sooner or later.
 And you’ll probably be ready to sleep through the night, instead of waking up for night feedings.

 Weaning is the process of gradually transitioning your child from the breast or bottle to solid foods.
 Night weaning, on the other hand, is phasing out nighttime feedings, but not necessarily daytime feedings.

 Some moms want to night wean because they’re going back to work and need a full night’s sleep.
 The nice thing about night weaning alone is that you can continue to give them the breast during the day, if you want, but sleep uninterrupted at night.